rtaylor034/datapack-archive-finished/README.md

   - `packsignature`: Formats given text to fit a standard "signature" format.
 (See [GConstruct v1](https://github.com/rtaylor034/datapack-archive-unfinished#gconstruct-v1))

 ### Trackers
+Trackers provide a method of custom player NBT data, aswell as a system to keep a unique player ID score assigned to the same player through name changes.<br>
+*(very similar to [PlayerData](https://github.com/rtaylor034/datapack-archive-finished#playerdata), but utilizes marker entities instead of NBT storage to store data)*

+The very first time a player joins the world, A 'tracker' marker entity is spawned and designated to them.<br>
+This entity stores the following NBT data under its `data` field:
+- `playerName`: The username of the player
+- `UUID`: The UUID of the player

+Players are also assigned a unique `slime_playerid` score for identification.<br>
+A player's designated tracker is assigned the same `slime_playerid` score as the player.

+Trackers are interacted with through the `player/tracker/find/run.mcfunction` and `player/tracker/unfind/run.mcfunction` functions. <br>
+Documentation is provided within the function files.

 ## Death Boxes v1
 **namespace: 'realm'**